latture/threed-beam-fea/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The use of a JSON document avoids the need to set each of these options using command line options, which can become tedious when running multiple jobs.
 The "nodes", "elems", and "props" keys are required.
-Keys "bcs", "forces", and "ties" are optional--if not provided the analysis will assume none were prescribed.
+Keys "bcs", "forces", "ties" and "equations" are optional--if not provided the analysis will assume none were prescribed.
 If the "options" key is not provided the analysis will run with the default options.
 Any of all of the "options" keys presented above can be used to customize the analysis.
 If a key is not provided the default value is used in its place.